evertonjuniti/sjcam-owncast-aws/Instructions/README.md

 - You can check for any issues in the Owncast Administration panel.
 In the Utilities menu, click on the Logs item.
 You should see something similar to the Owncast_25.png image above
 - And in the S3 service in your bucket, you'll see that the "hls" folder has been created, and within it, the "0" folder has also been created.
 The video segments will be persisted in this structure (as shown in the Owncast_26.png image above)
 - To end the live stream, on your SJCAM SJ11 camera, if the screen has gone dark, just tap it and then tap the "x" in the upper left corner
+- When you end the live streaming, the "Offline" video segment becomes available (as shown in the Owncast_27.png image above)
 - And in the smartphone app, if you're no longer live streaming, tap the "stop live streaming" button
 - If you want, you can start another live stream without stopping this one; just point the SJCAM SJ11 camera at the app's QR Code again